MBonasND/2023EESTN/README.md

-# 2024EET
+# 2024ESN-TNN
-Supplemental Codes for "High Resolution Urban Air Quality Monitoring from Citizen Science Data with Ensemble Echo-State Transformer Networks" by Matthew Bonas and Stefano Castruccio
+Supplemental Codes for "High Resolution Urban Air Quality Monitoring from Citizen Science Data with Echo-State Transformer Networks" by Matthew Bonas and Stefano Castruccio

 ## Data
-Simulated data "L96SimData.RData" with 40 variables (locations) and 1000 time points.
-This data is to be used in conjunction with the associated R and Python scripts to produce forecasts with the DESN and TNN models referenced in the manuscript.
+Folder containing simulated data "L96SimData.RData" with 40 variables (locations) and 1000 time points as well as the PurpleAir sensor data "APFour.RData".
+These data are to be used in conjunction with the associated R and Python scripts to produce forecasts with the DESN and TNN models referenced in the manuscript.

 ## Code
 R and Python scripts to produce forecasts on the simulated data for the DESN and TNN models.
 User should run the R script to produce forecasts for the DESN and to generate the data to to be used as input for the TNN.
+We also provide an R script to generated the calibrated uncertainty from the forecasts of the ESN-TNN method.
+This script is written for use with the PurpleAir data but can easily be modified for the simulated data example.